 The effort has been revived for the 118th Congress with the introduction of the Investing in Our Communities Act (H.R.
 1837), led by Reps.
 David Kustoff (R-TN) and Dutch Ruppersberger (D-MD).

 Feel free to share this brief whiteboard video explainer!

 Urge Congress to reinstate the authority to issue tax-exempt advance refunding bonds.

 - The 2017 TCJA repealed this critical cost-savings tool for state and local governments and has limited the options to refinance debt, which could free up capital and be put to immediate public works purposes.

 - Having the option to refinance debt is a valuable financial management tool especially since interest rates will certainly fluctuate over the lifetime of outstanding governmental bonds (which in many cases is 30 years).
 Without tax-exempt advance refunding bonds, state and local governments will pay more in interest, a cost that must be paid by state and local taxpayers.

-- Support legislative initiatives like S. 479 and H.R.
-2288 by cosponsoring them and calling on leadership in both chambers to advance this critical legislation to reinstate advance refunding bonds.
+- Support legislative initiatives like the Investing in Our Communities Act (H.R.
+1837) in the House and similar bills in the Senate by cosponsoring them and calling on leadership in both chambers to advance this critical legislation to reinstate advance refunding bonds.
 Both bills would fully reinstate tax-exempt advance refundings, including private activity bonds and qualified 501(c)(3) bonds.